-Our facility has both IBM and MAC computer carts, which contain 12 laptop computers each and are utilized as teaching tools in the laboratory classrooms.
+Our facility has both IBM and MAC computer carts, which contain twelve laptops each and are utilized as teaching tools in the laboratory classrooms.
 Other resources include Pasco PasPort sensors, used for data collection and analysis in the science labs.

 All faculty maintain individual laboratories for their research programs, which often involve undergraduate researchers.

-The biology program maintains a modern greenhouse facility to accommodate the botanical teaching collection, as well to provide for the research needs of the faculty and their students.
+The Biology program maintains a modern greenhouse facility to accommodate the botanical teaching collection, as well as to provide for the research needs of the faculty and their students.
 The greenhouse is open for independent student projects.

 Environmental Research Laboratory (ERL)

 The facility houses faculty research space and is intended to serve as a field station on campus.
-Located behind the Spring Run Stadium Nearby environments for study include a variety of habitats: stream, old field, pond and a 20 acre woodland.
+Located behind the Spring Run Stadium, nearby environments for study include a variety of habitats, including streams, old fields, ponds, and a twenty-acre woodland.

 Penn State Altoona Natural Study Sites

-Penn State Altoona's 150-acre campus provides our students opportune access to multiple natural study sites.
+Penn State Altoona's 175-acre campus offers our students opportune access to multiple natural study sites.
 The diversity of habitats includes undisturbed fields, two ponds, forested areas, and a stream.
 Students have opportunities to use these sites in their laboratory exercises and independent research.
-In addition, within a half hour drive of the campus there are extensive areas for study and research.
+In addition, within a half-hour drive of the campus, there are extensive areas for study and research.

 Nearby Study Sites and Natural Areas

-- Canoe Creek State Park is a 957 acre park with diversified habitat and a 155 acre lake where faculty are engaged in research as well as education.
+- Canoe Creek State Park is a 957-acre park with diversified habitat and a 155-acre lake where faculty are engaged in research and education.

-- Blue Knob state Park has 5,874 acres of woodlands and the second highest mountain (3,146 ft) in Pennsylvania
+- Blue Knob State Park has 5,874 acres of woodlands and is the second highest mountain (3,146 ft) in Pennsylvania.

-- Penn State University's Russell Larson Agricultural Experiment station with its experimental field plots and greenhouse is less than 45 minutes from the Penn State Altoona campus.
+- Penn State University's Russell Larson Agricultural Experiment station, with its experimental field plots and a greenhouse, is less than forty-five minutes from the Penn State Altoona campus.

-- State Game Lands containing a diverse assemblage of terrestrial and wetland habitats are located within 15 minutes of the campus.
+- State Game Lands containing diverse terrestrial and wetland habitats are located within fifteen minutes of the campus.